Restraining orders can go by several names. They are also called protective orders or orders of protection.

 The Two Types of Protective Orders in New York

-New York offers two options: temporary orders of protection and final orders of protection.
+New York offers two options: temporary and final orders of protection.

-New York’s temporary restraining orders last until your next court date, where you will file for a final protective order.
+New York’s temporary restraining orders last until your next court date, when you will file for a final protective order.
 This gives you and your attorney time to build your case.

 Final protective orders generally last up to five years.
 After they expire, you can have them renewed if you still require protection.